Are you OK with cookies?

 • programmes officer

 Custodial managers are the most senior uniformed officers in a prison.
-They manage the prison activities, often across multiple departments.
-They are first line managers.
+They manage prison activities, often across multiple departments.
+Responsibilities include managing people and resources.

-To become a custodial manager, you will need to complete a custodial manager accreditation.
-You can then apply for roles internally from band 3 or band 4.
+To become a custodial manager, you’ll need to complete a custodial manager accreditation.

-Custodial managers can go on to specialise in either:
+Custodial managers can go on to specialise in one of the following:

 • programmes